 In 2013, the all-new Ford Focus became an instant rock star in the compact class.
 Buyers were surprised by how far the model had come from its inauspicious beginnings.
 A similar transformation occurred for the Kia Forte when an all-new model hit dealerships for 2017.

 Now more than ever before, the Forte out-delivers its predecessor in nearly every respect.
 But is the recent revamp enough to top the celebrated Focus?

-The Forte wears sharp styling to keep it from getting lost in the compact shuffle: longer, lower and wider.
-All that growth translates to a roomier interior, especially in the back, along with a midsize trunk.
+The Forte wears sharp, new style to keep it from getting lost in the compact shuffle: longer, lower and wider.
+All that growth translates to a roomier interior, especially in the back, and a trunk that rivals larger sedans.
 The seats are plusher and more supportive than ever before, and heat is now available for the rear.
 Kia has also engineered a quieter cabin.
-As an added bonus, a hatchback and coupe are now available alongside the more traditional sedan.

-The base powertrain is a 148-horsepower 1.8-liter four-cylinder matched to a six-speed manual or six-speed automatic, a setup that yields 37 mpg on the highway.
+The base powertrain is a 147-horsepower 2-liter four-cylinder matched to a six-speed manual or six-speed automatic, a setup that yields 38 mpg on the highway.
 A 2-liter 173 horsepower version is also available as an option.
-The coupe houses a 201-horsepower turbocharged 1.6-liter.
+The Forte5 hatchback houses a 1.6-liter turbocharged engine that puts out 201 horsepower.
 All but the base Forte offer driver-selectable electric steering with three settings: comfort, normal and sport.